 In 2023, residential building construction saw over 10,000 non-fatal injuries—more than any other construction subsector in the U.S. (Source: OSHA Online Center).
-Even as safety protocols improve, the industry faces persistent threats: falls from heights, struck-by incidents, machinery accidents, and more.
+Even as safety protocols improve, the industry faces persistent risks: struck-by incidents, machinery accidents, and more.
 These injuries aren’t just numbers—they mean lives disrupted, projects delayed, and huge financial costs.
 The good news?
-Most of these incidents are preventable.
-Today, a comprehensive safety approach goes beyond checklists.
-It combines boots-on-the-ground vigilance with modern technology, including AI-powered video analytics.
-Real-time video intelligence offers a new layer of visibility—spotting hazards, flagging protocol lapses, and supporting rapid intervention before someone gets hurt.
-In this guide, we’ll break down the top 5 injuries that can occur in residential building construction sites, why they happen, how they impact teams, and—most importantly—how you can prevent them.
-We’ll also show where video intelligence can be your secret weapon for a safer jobsite.
+Most of these incidents are addressable.
+A comprehensive safety approach now combines boots-on-the-ground vigilance with modern technology, including video AI.
+Video AI offers a new layer of visibility, spotting hazards, flagging protocol lapses, and supporting rapid intervention before someone gets hurt.
+In this guide, we’ll break down the top four injuries on residential building construction sites, why they happen, how they impact teams, and—most importantly—how you can mitigate them.
+We’ll also show where video AI can be a key tool for a safer jobsite.

 The Cost of Safety Negligence in Residential Building Construction

-The human cost of jobsite injuries is always the greatest concern—but the financial penalties are also severe and rising.
-In 2025, median OSHA penalties in residential building construction reached $10,200, with some cases resulting in maximum fines of $53,554.
-These penalties compound project delays, insurance hikes, and reputational damage.
-Proactive safety systems—including video intelligence—can help teams catch hazards before they become violations or, worse, fatalities.
+The human cost of jobsite injuries is always the greatest concern—but the financial penalties are also severe.
+OSHA penalties can result in substantial fines, which exacerbate project delays, insurance hikes, and reputational damage.
+Proactive safety systems—including video AI—can help teams identify hazards that could lead to violations or incidents.

-The Top 5 Preventable Injuries in Residential Building Construction
+The Top 4 Mitigatable Injuries in Residential Building Construction

-What are the most common—and preventable—injuries on residential construction jobsites?
-Here’s what the data shows, and how video intelligence can help.
+What are the most common—and mitigatable—injuries on residential construction jobsites?
+Here’s what the data shows and how video AI can help.

 Scenario: